CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Introduction

 \section{Introduction}

 Deep learning is based on very large labelled training datasets.
 Poisoning of the training set through insecure supply chains can result in the planting of backdoors (Trojans) in a deep neural network (DNN) classifier.
 Data poisoning can also occur during a model refinement process through insecure Reinforcement Learning with Human Feedback (RLHF), i.e., via an insider or by a man-in-the-middle between the vendor and customer.
-Backdoor attacks involve the choice of the backdoor pattern and the method of incorporating the backdoor pattern into poisoned training samples and, operationally, into test samples (which are referred to as ``backdoor triggers'').
-In these attacks, clean (natural, correctly labeled) samples are drawn from one or more classes (referred to as ``source classes''), the backdoor pattern is incorporated into them, and these samples are then labeled to a ``target class'' of the attack \cite{BadNet} (the target class is the same as the source class (i.e., with no mislabeling) in the case of so-called ``clean-label" attacks \cite{Madry-clean-label}).
-These poisoned samples are then added to the training set used to learn the classifier.
+Backdoor attacks involve the choice of the backdoor pattern and the method of incorporating the backdoor pattern into poisoned training samples and, operationally, into test samples (called ``backdoor triggers'').
+In dirty-label attacks, clean (natural, correctly labeled) samples are drawn from one or more classes (called ``source classes''), the backdoor pattern is incorporated into them, and these samples are then mislabeled to a ``target class'' of the attack \cite{BadNet}.
+The target class is the same as the source class, i.e., no mislabeling, in the case of so-called ``clean-label" attacks \cite{Madry-clean-label}.
+The poisoned samples are then added to the training set used to learn the classifier.
 For a successfully backdoor-poisoned classifier, presence of the backdoor trigger in a test sample will, with high probability, cause an attacker-desired incorrect class decision to be made.
 Note that these attacks, which are successful against classifiers, can also be applied to large language models (LLMs) -- e.g., the different sentiments (e.g., `positive', `negative',`neutral') of the responses of a generative LLM can be thought of as classes, and the censorship mechanism of an LLM is also a kind of binary classification (with the LLM's response either censored or uncensored).
-Backdoor attacks can also target models used for regression or prediction -- in this case, presence of the backdoor trigger in a test pattern will result in the model producing a highly erroneous output/prediction.
+Backdoor attacks can also target models used for, e.g., translation, summarization, regression or prediction -- for these tasks, presence of the backdoor trigger in a test pattern will result in the model producing a highly erroneous output/prediction.